Heliski Alpinism & Climbing Map

 Haute Route ski tour from Chamonix to Zermatt

-Starting in Chamonix, skiing through the heart of the Alps and finishing in Zermatt with the remarkable view to the Matterhorn.
+Starting in Chamonix, skiing through the heart of the Alps and finishing in Zermatt with the remarkable view of the Matterhorn.
 This is truly the ski adventure of a lifetime.

 Skills and stamina